 Liv Macha Comp Road Shoes

-I think I got these shoes in November / December 2018 and started off using them for indoor sessions on the watt bike as I hadn’t yet switched to SPD-SL on my bike.
-They’re the only cycling shoes I’ve worn since they arrived.
+I got my first pair of these shoes at the end of 2018 and started off using them for indoor sessions on the watt bike as I hadn’t yet switched to SPD-SL on my outdoor road bike.
+Since then, I’ve not worn any other cycling shoes as they fit so perfectly.

 The Macha Comp Road Shoes first caught my eye, ironically, because they’re all black, sleek and understated.
 I’m not sure when it happened, but I turned into someone who is super sensitive about not looking like a Christmas tree when on the bike and black shoes will look good with any and everything!